 You can find more about Data Protection Breach Compensation Amounts on our advice page here...

 No Win, No Fee Justice For Victims Claiming Compensation For A Council Data Breach

 We can offer to represent you in your claim for council data breach compensation on a No Win, No Fee basis.

-If you have been the victim of a data breach incident, and we're confident that the blame for the incident is with the council, we can take the case forward and obtain the compensation you deserve.
+If you have been the victim of a council data breach incident, and we're confident that the blame for the incident is with the council, we can take the case forward and obtain the compensation you deserve.

 As big believers in access to justice, we think that it's only fair that you can access justice without the worry of having to have a private-paying agreement in place.
 We also think you should be able to claim on the basis that legal fees can be written off if the claim doesn't succeed.